David Moa: New York Giants

 On October 5, Moa was signed to the practice squad of the New York Giants.
 He was signed to a futures contract in January 2021.
 He was waived at the final roster cuts on August 31, 2021, but re-signed to the practice squad the next day.
 Moa was activated for their game against the Carolina Panthers, and made his NFL debut in the 25–3 win.
 He also appeared in their week 15 loss against the Dallas Cowboys, week 16 loss against the Philadelphia Eagles, and week 17 loss versus the Chicago Bears.
 Moa finished the season with four games played, one as a starter, and three total tackles.

 On August 30, 2022, Moa was waived by the Giants.

 Los Angeles Chargers

 On November 16, 2022, Moa was signed to the Los Angeles Chargers practice squad.
 He signed a reserve/future contract on January 17, 2023.
+He was waived on August 29, 2023.

+Tennessee Titans

+On December 26, 2023, Moa was signed to the Tennessee Titans practice squad.
+He was not signed to a reserve/future contract and thus became a free agent when his contract expired at the end of the season.